AshleyKG/myrepo/Project1.md

 linear relationship between counties that have higher case numbers and the number of doses administered.
 This was expected, as we would likely see a higher number of doses allocated towards those counties that are suffering the most from the pandemic.
+Those in the high case level group appear to have the steepest, positive linear correlation.

 ## PCA Analysis